microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerformsDictionary.md

 ## Properties
-Properties of an Open Type can be defined by the client.
-In this case, the client should provide **GUIDs** as properties and their values must be [form](plannerformreference.md) objects.
+You can add and remove values from open type properties.
+Provide GUID values as keys, and [plannerFormReference](plannerformreference.md) objects as values.
 Example is shown below.
 To remove an item in the forms, set the value of the property to `null`.

 ## JSON representation